voxpupuli/puppet-extlib/REFERENCE.md

 ### <a name="extlib--remote_pql_query"></a>`extlib::remote_pql_query`

 Type: Ruby 4.x API

-Perform a PuppetDB query on an arbitrary PuppetDB server

 If you need to query a PuppetDB server that is not connected to your Puppet Server (perhaps part of a separate Puppet installation that uses its own